Send us a message

 If you’re looking to take your child out of the UK or your ex-partner is attempting to do so, our family law solicitors can offer various forms of support, including:

 You cannot take your child (under the age of 16) out of England and Wales without the consent of all others who have Parental Responsibility for your child or an order of the Court.
 To do so may be a criminal offence under the Child Abduction Act 1984.

-You should always discuss holiday plans involving your children with the other parent and provide details including, destination, travel plans and emergency contact details.
-If they will not agree to a reasonable request for a holiday then an application can be made by you to the Court.
-This application may succeed as long as it is reasonable and in your child's best interest.
+You should always discuss holiday plans involving your children with the other parent and provide details including destination, travel plans and emergency contact details.
+If they do not agree to a reasonable request for a holiday, then an application can be made by you to the Court.
+This application may succeed as long as it is reasonable and, in your child's best interest.